kluctl/kluctl/docs/reference/templating/variable-sources.md

 Variables can also be loaded conditionally by specifying a condition via `when: <condition>`.
 The condition must be in the same format as described in [conditional deployment items](../deployments/deployment-yml.md#when)

+Specifying `sensitive: true` causes the Webui to redact the underlying variables for non-admin users.
+This will be set to `true` by default for all variable sources that usually load sensitive data, including sops encrypted files and Kubernetes secrets.

 Different types of vars entries are possible: